-This is an introduction to a new guide for community-led peer integration circles, which will provide context and practical methods for setting up a peer circle, as well as critical considerations for how communities can effectively support themselves to meet their own integration needs.
+Psychedelic integration keys personal growth and development following therapy and retreats.
+This is an introduction to a new guide for community-led peer integration circles.
+It will provide context and practical methods for setting up a peer circle.
+Critical considerations for how communities can effectively support themselves to meet their own integration needs are also included.

-The guide is unique in that it takes an in-depth look at current issues pertinent to integration that have seen minimal discussion, including power dynamics, accountability in integration settings, and other holistic and ecological reflections.
+The guide is unique in that it takes an in-depth look at current issues pertinent to integration.
+These are issues that have seen minimal discussion.
+They include power dynamics, accountability in integration settings, and other holistic and ecological reflections.

 The Need for Community-based Integration

-Thanks to increasingly positive press coverage about psychedelic use in medical settings, many more people from Western industrialized contexts are seeking information about and experiences with visionary substances.
+Many more people from Western industrialized contexts are seeking information about and experiences with visionary substances.
+The growing popularity owes thanks to increasingly positive press coverage about psychedelic use in medical settings.

-Additionally, recent decriminalization initiatives of some psychedelics in the cities of Denver and Oakland highlight the importance of making resources available to community members who will continue to access psychedelic experiences in unsanctioned settings.
+Additionally, recent decriminalization initiatives of some psychedelics in cities like Denver and Oakland highlight a key issue.
+This is the importance of making resources available to community members who will continue to access psychedelic experiences in unsanctioned settings.

 Without a way to process the profound experiences one can have with psychedelics, users could find some of their experiences to be more harmful than helpful.
 Integration has therefore rightly become a hot topic in conversations about harm reduction.

 Bustos, Megler and Metz define integration as “the process by which the material accessed and insights gained in an entheogenic experience are incorporated over time into one’s life in a way that benefits the individual and their community.”

 The inclusion of community in defining psychedelic integration is essential.
 This critical aspect of connection to others is fundamental to general human wellbeing, given that we evolved as social mammals.
 Without connection, psychedelic users may feel isolated by not being able to share their experiences with those who understand.